Allentown, PA Car Accident Lawyer

 Common Injuries Suffered by Car Accident Victims in Allentown, PA

 Car crashes can result in several different types of debilitating and painful injuries.
-Fortunately, if you suffered any of the following are a result of your collision, then you may be entitled to financial compensation:
+Fortunately, if you suffered any of the following as a result of your collision, then you may be entitled to financial compensation:

 Whiplash